itsmerobert12/coding-test-webdev-1/README.md

 1. Retrieve an array of data from an API.
 2. Display it in a table.
-3. Click on a table row to display a detail of the row.
+3. Click on a table row to display a detail of the row. (onClick)

 The test is intentionally designed with a lot of latitude for personal choices.
 You are being given only broad requirements so that you can show your coding style and design aesthetic.